 - Narcotics: Depending on the surgery and the amount of pain you are having, Dr. O'Neill will prescribe pain medications for you.
 The most common medications are Percocet/Oxycodone, Norco/Hydrocodone and Tylenol #3.
 If you need refills on these pain medications, please call five business days in advance to allow time to fill these medications.
-These cannot be "called in" and need to be given to you on a written script. - Muscle relaxers, such as Valium or Flexeril, may be given to you as well. - Avoid all anti-inflammatory medications, including aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve), as well as any other prescription anti-inflammatories.
+These cannot be "called in" and need to be given to you on a written script. - Muscle relaxers, such as Valium or Flexeril, may be given to you as well. - Avoid all anti-inflammatory medications, including aspirin, Ibuprofen (Advil, Motrin) and Naproxen (Aleve), as well as any other prescription anti-inflammatories.
 It has been shown that anti-inflammatories decrease bone healing.
-Do not resume these medications until Dr. O'Neill says that it is okay to do so, which is usually three months after your surgery. - You may take Tylenol at any time (no more than 4000 mg of Tylenol in 24 hours). - If you were taking aspirin or blood thinners for a medical condition, such as heart disease, Dr. O'Neill will instruct you on how to proceed.
-It is generally okay to resume these medications immediately following surgery. - Bone Strengthening Medications: Forteo may be resumed one week post-op.
-Fosamax and Reclast may be resumed at three months post-op. - Bowel Regimen: - You may be given a prescription for a stool softener/laxative combination (e.g. Senna-S) - If it has been three days since your last bowel movement, increase the Senna-S to two tablets twice a day (this is the maximum dose allowed). - If you do not have a bowel movement for five days, take Miralax as directed in addition to the Senna-S. - If you have not had a bowel movement for six days, take a suppository as directed on packaging. - If no bowel movement for seven days post-op use a Fleets Enema (dosing per package). - If this does not give you results, contact our office for further instructions. - If at any time you are nauseated, have vomiting, abdomen is swollen and hard and/or you have severe abdominal cramping, please contact our office immediately.
+Do not resume these medications until Dr. O'Neill says it is okay to do so, which is usually three months after your surgery.

+- You may take Tylenol at any time (no more than 4000 mg in 24 hours). - If you were taking aspirin or blood thinners for a medical condition, such as heart disease, Dr. O'Neill will instruct you on how to proceed.
+It is generally okay to resume these medications immediately following surgery. - Bone Strengthening Mediations: Forteo may be resumed one week post-op.
+Fosamax and Reclast may be resumed at three months post-op.